Anirudh-23090/Angry-Birds-Project/README.md

 The visual elements and components are quite self-explanatory.
 The different types of buttons used to navigate are:
 Play, GoToMainMenu, SaveAndExit, Load, Retry, Pause, Music, Back, Different Levels, NextLevel, etc.
 Test the project by working with the buttons, the gameplay, and the implementation.
+We have kept the debugrenderer on so that it is easier to understand what the bodies are doing, we are also printing the velocities to the console.

 ## About the Project:
 The project is a try at replicating the famous Angry Birds game to learn about LibGDX, Object Oriented Programming, Serialisation, and JUnit testing.